MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Break.md

     + FullyQualifiedErrorId : RuntimeException
 ```

-## Do not use break outside of a loop, switch or trap
+## Do not use break outside of a loop, switch, or trap

 When `break` is used outside of a construct that directly supports it
 (loops, `switch`, `trap`), PowerShell looks _up the call stack_ for an